Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## Continuously in What Sense?
 Q: "HEALER can continuously refine the relation table," Continuously in what sense?

-A:  Continuously indicates the whole fuzzing process.
+A:  “continuously” indicates the whole fuzzing process.
 The dynamic analysis of relation learning is invoked whenever new coverages are discovered.
 As a result, the new relations could be learned in the whole fuzzing process.
 In other words, HEALER could use the learned relations to guide the generation and mutation incessantly.

 # Section 4.2
 ## The additional uses of learned relations
 Q: "In HEALER, relations are mainly used to guide the mutation and generation of system call sequences."
 What else could they be used for?
 At this point in the paper, it would be better to focus on what you actually do.
 Other uses of the learned information could be in the conclusion/future work.

-A: These learned relations could also be used to help experts to correct and rich the specifications.
+A: Except for using relations to guide the generation and mutation, these learned relations could also be used to help experts to correct and enrich the specifications.
 With these specifications, other fuzzers could better test kernels.
+One can also use the learned relations to distill call sequences and provide high quality initial seed for fuzzer.
 We will add these possible uses into the revision.
 ## Preserved Call Sequences
 Q: "These are preserved because of their" Why would they not be preserved?

 A: HELER only preserves the system call sequences which cover new branches.
-Preserving these system call sequences helps to utilize the latest finds and expand the possibility to find new branches.
+Preserving these system call sequences helps to utilize the latest finds and expand the possibility to find new branches, thus improving the efficiency and bug discovery capability of fuzzer.
 For others, since they do not contribute to coverage, mutating them will cost lots of resources but gain less.

 ##  Specificity of Generation Process
 Q: "At the beginning of the generation process, HEALER mainly considers the producer and consumer of resource types based on the information provided by the Syzlang descriptions."
 Is what is described here specific to HEALER?